benz2012/react-boilerplate/README.md

 ## Prerequisites

-You will need to Download and Install [Node.js](https://nodejs.org/en/download/) v6.x.x or greater
+1. You will need to Download and Install [Node.js](https://nodejs.org/en/download/) v6.x.x or greater

-You will need both a [Github](https://github.com/join) and a [Heroku](https://signup.heroku.com/) account
+2. You will need both a [Github](https://github.com/join) and a [Heroku](https://signup.heroku.com/) account
+3. You will need to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)

 ## Installation